michealguy/roblox-assetfinder/README.md

 ## Installation

-You can download it from [the latest release.](https://github.com/michealguy/roblox-assetsearcher/releases/tag/v1.0)
+You can download it from [the latest release here.](https://github.com/michealguy/roblox-assetsearcher/releases/tag/v1.0)

 Make sure to download the packages using:
 ```